moss/architectural-design-challenge/README.md

 * However, I think I'm going to try to avoid doing the acceptance tests as full end-to-end tests.
   Instead, I'm going to set up a fake I/O environment for them to run in, with contract tests to verify its functional equivalence to the real I/O environment.
+* It's probably worth noting that I probably haven't delivered any business value until all my first four stories are done.
+The first four together add up to an MMF, as it were.
+It still seems worth having them in there, to get started reviewing functionality and thinking about architecture as early as possible.